dkvz/dorade-noframework-blog/README.md

 We're not providing a polyfill for the routing, which uses HTML 5 pushstate API.
 I think only IE 10 supports it but I might be wrong on that.

 ## FAQ nobody asked for
+Regardless of any reponse 201X-me had to give here, you should not code your blog like this.
+Ever.
+Especially post the instant search feature which got things worse by a lot.
+It still works great though, I love that ElasticSearch vibe at very little cost.

+Learning how to manipulate the DOM is fine, you should look at one of the courses that exist online for that and not at my glorious code.

+I'll finish by saying: it works tho.

 ### Why are you not using ES6?
 I started doing JS seriously somewhat recently.
 I thought I might as well get to know the "old ways" before the new.